Fedihosting-Foundation-Forks/fep/fep/a4ed/fep-a4ed.md

 Authors should use inclusive language and examples and refrain from using [oppressive terminology][Internet-Draft-terminology].

-Similarly, when discussing proposals in issues and pull request comments, proposers, contributors and editors alike should engage in good faith and avoid attributing malicious intent to contributions that fall outside the scope of the project or exercises of editorial authority.
+Similarly, when discussing proposals in issues or managing contributions through one or more [submission pipelines](SUBMISSION.md), authors should engage in good faith and avoid attributing malicious intent to facilitators volunteering their time for the project.

 ### Proposal Title and Identifier